Compare cheap electricity prices

 Average business electricity prices per kWh

-No matter how much electricity your business uses, we can help lower your bills - give our business energy experts a call now on 0800 088 6986, and run a commercial electricity comparison to find out exactly how much your business could save.
+No matter how much electricity your business uses, Bionic may be able to help lower your bills.
+Give the business energy experts a call now on 0800 088 6986 to find out more.

 How to get the cheapest business electricity prices

 Before comparing commercial electricity suppliers online, you need to make sure your current deal has entered its renewal window, which it usually does between one and six months before its due to expire.